Mental Health during Covid-19

 - Talking with Children and Teens about Covid-19 (CDC) – Messages for parents, school staff, and others working with children.

-- Family Health & Well-Being During the Covid-19 Pandemic (NJ American Academy of Pediatrics) – Resources for parents and children, including parenting, education, and basic needs.
+- Family Mental Health and Well being (NJ American Academy of Pediatrics) – Resources for parents and children, including parenting, education, and basic needs.

 - 2-1-1 New Jersey Mental Health Resources – Available resources and information.